-Customers can choose when a test-blessed DUT receives its target application firmware:
+Customers can choose when a Test Production Device receives its application firmware:

-The former is the default and the recommended setting as it ensures test-blessed DUTs can run application code as soon as they are powered up.
+The former is the default and the recommended setting as it ensures that Test Production Device can run their application firmware as soon as they are power cycled.
 However, you may choose to use the second option, and this too is set in the Test Production Device Group settings (see above).

-If your factory tests have correctly yielded Test Production Devices running the specified application firmware, then you are ready to take your factory firmware and application firmware to production, and to begin manufacturing your connected product in a real factory.
-You should now set up your production factory flow: please see our step-by-step guide, ‘How To Implement The Connected Factory Process’.
+If your factory tests have correctly yielded Test Production Devices running the specified application firmware, then you are ready to take your DUT, fixture and application firmware to production, and to begin manufacturing your connected product in a real factory.
+You should now set up your production flow: please see our second Quick Start Guide, ‘How To Implement The Connected Factory Process’.